David-Simonetti-ND/Stock-Market-Simulator/README.md

 In order to run the system, please open four different terminal windows.
 Connect the first two to different CRC machines (for example, disc01 and disc02) Connect the second two to condorfe
-On the first terminal window, navigate to the Stock-Market-Simulator directory (where you cloned the github repo) Then cd into src, and run
+On the first terminal window (disc01), navigate to the Stock-Market-Simulator directory (where you cloned the github repo) Then cd into src, and run
 `python3 StockMarketSimulator.py stock`
 To run this, you can use the conda environment created by conda up above, or any equivalent python3 (no dependencies required)
 This will start the simulator on project name "stock"

+On the second terminal (disc02), navigate to the Stock-Market-Simulator/src directory Once there, run the following command
+`python3 StockMarketBroker.py stock 10`
+This will create a broker on project name "stock" that is looking for 10 replicators to connect to

+On the third terminal (condorfe), navigate to the Stock-Market-Simulator/src/condor directory.
+Once there, run the following command
+`python3 StartManyReplicatorsCondor.py stock 10`
+This will start 10 condor jobs to run 1 replicator each.
+They will automatically connect to the broker when they are eventually scheduled to run

-On the second terminal, navigate to the Stock-Market-Simulator/src/condor directory.
+On the fourth terminal (condorfe), navigate to the Stock-Market-Simulator/src/condor directory.
-Once there,
+Once there, run the following command
+`python3 StartManyClientsCondor.py stock 10 ../../tests/test_hft.py`
+This will start 10 condor jobs to each run 1 test_hft.py client program.
+After a short while, they should connect to the broker and begin trading.

+Once the system is working, the broker will start outputing throughput messages indicating how much requests it is able to serve.
+One can crash any part of the system (simulator, broker, replicators, clients) and the system will eventually get back into a working state.
+If one manually crashes the condor jobs, the replicator manager/client manager program will automatically restart them for you.
+Otherwise, for the broker and simulator they have to be manually restarted if they are crashed.

 ## Presentation